 Choose adjustable shelves that can be repositioned.
 This allows you to maximise the available space, fitting the shelves to your items, rather than being left with wasted voids.

 Build an adaptable storage wall with floor-to-ceiling supports and brackets.
-Open storage systems like this really do offer total control over the storage space.
+Open storage systems like this Elfa storage system really do offer total control over the storage space.
 Not only can you get shelves of every depth, but handy pegboard-style panels, or drawers can be added too for stationery.

 Many furniture companies and joinery specialists will be able to design and build home office storage to perfectly suit your requirements.
 No matter how big or small the space is, this can be the best way to make the most of every nook and cranny of the room.

-Go for a variety of storage types.
+Go for a variety of home office storage types.
 Shelves for books, magazine files and ornaments; drawers with file hangers for paperwork; drawers for pens; and cupboards to hide away printers or bulky items.

 Sharing a workspace means squeezing a desk and two people's paperwork and sundries into the space.
-Maximise the available room with a double desk and workstation with integrated storage.
+Maximise the available room with a double desk and workstation with built in drawers under each.

 For a clutter-free office, look for a streamlined desk with drawers.
 Use the drawers for notepads and files, then make a feature of stationery storage with a selection of beautiful pen pots and magazine files.

-Where space allows, fill a wall or corner with shelving.
+Where space allows, fill a wall or corner with shelving for plenty of home office storage.
 Remember that if you are going for height, you will need to be able to reach the top shelves, and this is where a library-style ladder and rail comes in handy.